BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 Note: Don't forget to make bash in bashrc: source .../install/setup.bash to get access to the whole directory name, go into ROS_tf2_test, and run: pwd (this replaces the ...)

-or:

-If VS Code is used, make sure the JSON configurator include path is as the following:
+Or, if VS Code is used, make sure the JSON configurator include path is as the following:

 ```
 "includePath": ["${workspaceFolder}/**","/opt/ros/foxy/include" ]